cliffmieser/BorderRadiusPreviewer/README.md

 #Border-radius Previewer

+#To start in terminal
+    -node index.js
+    -nodeman index.js

 #User Stories
 - User can see a box which has `border-raidus` property applied to it
 - User can change the 4 `border-radius` values applied to the box (top-left, top-right, bottom-left, bottom-right)